hyperledger-gerrit-archive/fabric-test/tools/LTE/README.md

 ### What the Tests Do

+LTE copies itself in the Fabric repo before running the tests.
 Each test reads test parameters from the provided parameter file and conducts several test-runs by varying one or two of the parameters.
 The parameters are:
 * number of chains (ledger),
 * number of parallel transactions in each chain,
 * number of Key-value pairs,